 - Presentation of two amalgam removal cases using the PROTECT Protocol

 For the case presentation, the candidate will submit before/after and pre-op radiographic images at least 48 hours before their presentation.
 Word, Powerpoint or standard image formats (e.g., .jpg, .gif, .bmp, .png) are acceptable.
 The candidate and examiner will meet via Skype to discuss the case.
 Points to be covered include

 - Dental status.

 - Any prep care you provide your patient.

 - Your own mercury hygiene activities (e.g., chelation, et al)

 - Health benefits that may have been attributable to the removal process.

-Requirements: IABDM Membership, Two more case studies plus proof of lecture experience.
-This will help establish you as a teacher – one we would be proud to claim and help share the word.
-Dentists and physicians who are “Fellowship members” in good standing will be eligible.
+You must also show proof of lecture experience – in an academic setting, online, at conferences, etc. This helps establish you as a teacher – one we would be proud to claim and help share the word.

 To maintain certification, you must stay current on your dues, show proof of at least 12 hours CE per year (in biological dentistry or medicine) and attend at least one IABDM conference every 2 years.